kendryte/kendryte-doc-freertos-programming-guide/en/SPI.md

-# 串行外设接口 (SPI)
+# SPI

 ## Overview

-SPI 是一种高速的，全双工，同步的通信总线。
+The Serial Peripheral Interface (SPI) is a synchronous serial communication interface.
+It is a high speed, full duplex, synchronous communication interface.

 ## Features

-SPI 模块具有以下功能:
+The SPI module has the following features:

-- 独立的 SPI 设备封装外设相关参数
+- Independent SPI device interface with peripheral related parameters
-- 自动处理多设备总线争用
-- 支持标准、双线、四线、八线模式
-- 支持先写后读和全双工读写
-- 支持发送一串相同的数据帧，常用于清屏、填充存储扇区等场景
+- Automatic processing of multi-device bus contention
+- Support standard, two-wire, four-wire, eight-wire mode
+- Supports write-before-read and full-duplex read and write
+- Supports sending a series of identical data frames, often used for clearing screens, filling storage sectors, etc.

 ## API